guard - Manage the URL guarding (filtering)

 The URL Filtering can be based on the source IP address, the access time and an LDAP request.
 To define a guard rule you need to create policies and filters first.
 A policy is the combination of several filters.
 A guard rule defines who (policies) can access what (URL lists).

-An LDAP filter allows you to define guarding policies where users access are granted if an LDAP request returns a value.
+An LDAP filter allows you to define a guarding policy based on an LDAP request.
 This type of filter is only applicable if the authentication mode is activated and configured adequately (see the command authenticate).
-To define a filter based on an LDAP request use the keyword filter ldap add followed by a filter name, the LDAP distinguished name of the target LDAP object, the LDAP attribute used to login users and an LDAP filter applied to returned objects.
+The third [3] usage form allows you to define a filter based on an LDAP request.
+To define such a filter use the keyword filter ldap add followed by a filter name, the LDAP distinguished name of the target LDAP object, the LDAP attribute used to login users and an LDAP filter applied to returned objects.
 The LDAP server and bind configuration (if required) should be configured using the authenticate command.
 Because LDAP distinguished names and filters contains the character ’=’, they must be enclosed in (simple or double) quotation marks to avoid being interpreted by the shell.

 A filter can be deleted using the keyword del followed by the filter name.
 Using the keyword raz allows you to erase all filters in a filter type (ip time ldap) list.

 Once all required filters are defined you can combine them to create policies.
-An OR operad is applied to filters of the same type while an AND operand is applied to filters of different types.
+In a combination of filters an OR logical operand is applied to filters of the same type while an AND logical operand is applied to filters of different types.
+The fourth [4] usage form allows you to manage policies.
 To create a policy use the keywords policy add followed by a policy name and a list of filters where each filter is represented by a filter type (ip time ldap) followed by a filter name.
 A policy can be deleted using the keyword del followed by the policy name.
 Using the keyword raz allows you to erase all policies.
 Note that deleting a filter removes that filter from the policies that use it.
 The system contains a default policy named default which contains no filters.
 Use this policy to define a default rule.
 A default rule is applied to users not caught by defined policies.
 If no default rule is defined, the default behaviour is to deny all accesses to all URLs.

 Filter and policy names must begin with an alpha character and may contains alpha numeric characters as well as the characters "_", "-" and ".".

 Finally you can define a guarding rule based on policies (who) and URL lists (what).
+Usage forms [5] and [6] allow you to manage guarding rules.
 To add a rule at the end of all rules use the keywords rule add followed by a policy name, the keyword allow or deny (depending on whether you want to create a blacklist guard or a white list guard) and a list of URL list name separated by a blank.
 A rule can be deleted using the keyword del followed by the associated policy name.
 Using the keyword raz allows you to erase all rules.

 Please note that the order of guard rules is important as the system matches the first matching rule to allow or deny a URL for a client.
 To add a rule after a given rule, use the keyword add: followed by the rule name after which the new rule have to be inserted.
 To insert a rule before a given rule, use the keyword insert: followed by the rule name before which the new rule have to be inserted.
 Finally the keyword update allows you to modify a rule without changing its place in the rule list.